Nidhi Zak/Aria Eipe

 disappeared irretrievably from

-seventy-five years ago
+our lives; seventy-five years ago

 B-29s dropped Tokyo into